kescardoso/datasetbucket/README.md

     `    return 'Hello, World!’`

-    Check the Hello Flask by going to Play Debug menu on VSCode
+    Check the Hello Flask by going to Debug menu on VSCode

     Click on Run and Debug